PANAMA COMPANY FORMATION

 2. The minimum authorized capital is USD10,000, and there is no obligation to pay it in.

-1. Registration of the corporation and government fees (Registro Publico)
+1. Incorporation and government fees (Registro Publico)

 8. Provision of a certificate of incorporation and a company extract issued by the Commercial Registry